chakra-ui/chakra-ui/.changeset/tough-kings-double.md

 "@chakra-ui/slider": patch
 ---

-Fix @chakra-ui/slider default orientation value
+Fix issue where Slider orientation doesn't look right when `orientation` is `undefined` .